simonwendel/ng-annotate/README.md

 away the `ngInject` function call in your build step.

-Use the `--underscores` option to remove underscores from any service you reference by the service name surrounded by single underscores.

 ### Suppressing false positives with ngNoInject
 The `/*@ngInject*/`, `ngInject(..)` and `"ngInject"` siblings have three cousins that are used for the opposite purpose, suppressing an annotation that ng-annotate added